yottrakul/yottrakul/README.md

 - 👋 Hi, I’m @yottrakul
-- 👀 I’m interested in ...
+- 👀 I’m interested in Front-End Developer
-- 🌱 I’m currently learning Javascript, CSS, HTML.
+- 🌱 I’m currently learning Back-End.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @email zxc734@gmail.com

 <!---
 yottrakul/yottrakul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.